rparrett/taipo/README.md

 - [ ] Position tower label placeholders in editor?
 Maybe just with a direction attribute?
 - [ ] Stop using browserquest assets
   - [ ] Bribe someone else to do an art or two
+- [X] Add new towers
+  - [X] Good Pupper Memorial Tower
+  - [X] Boss Coffee Vending Machine Tower
+- [X] Reticle should be slightly larger than a tile and be displayed underneath towers.
 - [X] Deal with action ambiguity (actions that are rendered differently but typed the same)
   - [X] Either prevent ambiguities when assigning words for targets
   - [ ] Or allow the player to tab through multiple completed targets